All-Hands-AI/OpenHands/frontend/README.md

 # Getting Started with the OpenDevin Frontend

-The frontend code can be run using the docker image defined in the [Main README](../README.md) as a backend
+The frontend code can be run against the docker image defined in the [Main README](../README.md) as a backend

 ## Prerequisites